PovertyAction/de_audit/README.md

 considered blank.
 So you should specify "dont know" instead of "dont know   " even if the latter occurred in the raw dataset.
 5. exclude() excludes a list of variables from the sample.
+6. For large samples (>1500), this program can take several minutes.
+It is particularly slow when the number of blank cells exceeds the number of non-blank cells.